wcarmon/docs/common/epoch_time.md

 # Overview
-1. Representing time in a machine friendly way
+1. Representing timestamps in a machine friendly way

 # Epoch Milliseconds
 1. Prefer this over seconds, or nanos